ChaosRecipeEnhancer/ChaosRecipeEnhancer/src/Backend/README.md

 As the architecture diagram outlines, all back-end services as hosted on AWS (we leverage a few services across the platform).

 And yes, I do pay for this stuff out of pocket.
+[Would you like to chip in? :D](https://www.paypal.com/donate/?hosted_button_id=4NDCV5J5NTEWS)

 ## Auth Flow Sequence